Workiva/react_testing_library/README.md

-# React (Dart) Testing Library
+# Testing Library for Dart

-A library to use when authoring unit tests for [React Dart] or [OverReact] UI components that mimics the API of the JS [dom-testing-library] / [react-testing-library] packages.
+[Dart] bindings for the JS [dom-testing-library] and [react-testing-library] packages, which provide simple and complete DOM/React testing utilities that encourage good testing practices.

 [![Dart CI](https://github.com/Workiva/react_testing_library/actions/workflows/dart_ci.yml/badge.svg?branch=master)](https://github.com/Workiva/react_testing_library/actions/workflows/dart_ci.yml)
 [![API Documentation](https://img.shields.io/static/v1?label=API&message=Documentation&color=informational)](https://workiva.github.io/react_testing_library)

-## Guiding Principles
+## Introduction

+The libraries in this package helps you to test Dart UI components in a user-centric way.

-> [The more your tests resemble the way your software is used, the more confidence they can give you.][Guiding Principles]
+> [The more your tests resemble the way your software is used, the more confidence they can give you.][testing-library-intro]

-This seemingly simple, yet incredibly powerful idea is what inspired us to create a Dart API for the JS [dom-testing-library] / [react-testing-library] packages!
+To paint the full picture of how / why to use this library, **please read the JS Testing Library [Introduction][testing-library-intro], [Guiding Principles](https://testing-library.com/docs/guiding-principles) and [FAQs](https://testing-library.com/docs/dom-testing-library/faq).**

 ## How Does It Work?